nayanesh-reddy/ASIC-design-flow/README.md

 Application Specific Integrated Circuit (ASIC) design flow is a mature and silicon-proven IC design process which includes various steps like design conceptualization, chip optimization, logical/physical implementation, and design validation and verification.

- - Lets Design a Digital ASIC using opensource EDA tools in the web browser.
+ - Lets Design a Digital ASIC with opensource EDA tools using only the web browser.
  - Example design: Basic MAC unit

 ## Basic MAC unit